decodingml/llm-twin-course/6-bonus-superlinked-rag/README.md

 ```

 > [!IMPORTANT]
-> Before starting, make sure that you have your `.env` file filled with everything required to run the system.
+> Before starting, ensure you have your `.env` file filled with everything required to run the system.
+>
+> For more details on setting up the local infrastructure, you can check out the course's main [INSTALL_AND_USAGE](https://github.com/decodingml/llm-twin-course/blob/main/INSTALL_AND_USAGE.md) document.

 To stop the local infrastructure, run:
 ```shell